upstox/upstox-nodejs/README.md

 ## Algo ID Support

 The SDK supports passing an algorithm ID for order tracking and management.
-When provided, the SDK will pass the algo ID as `X-Algo-Id` header.
+When provided, the SDK will pass the algo ID as `X-Algo-Name` header.

 ```javascript
 let UpstoxClient = require("upstox-js-sdk");